 Prices: The Group is exposed to the risk of fluctuations in prevailing market prices.
-Commodity price risk management is supervised by the Supply and Trading Department.
-Non-commodity price risk management is carried out by Group Finance under policies approved by the Board of Directors.
-Group Finance identifies and evaluates financial risks in close co-operation with the Group's operating units.
-During the year ended on 31 December 2021, the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
-The Group has also entered into derivative transactions to hedge the cash flow risk arising from the fluctuation in EUA (CO2 certificates) pricing, in order to fulfil its obligation as part of the EUA scheme.
+Commodity price risk management is supervised by the Group's supply and trading department.
+Non-commodity price risk management is carried out by the Group's finance department under policies approved by the board of directors.
+Group finance identifies and evaluates financial risks in close co-operation with the Group's operating units.

 Continuous crude oil supplies: The Group procures crude oil from a number of suppliers, including national oil companies and international traders primarily in, but not limited to, the Middle East, North Africa and Black Sea region.
-The process of sourcing of crude oil is coordinated by the Supply and Trading department in line with production plans.
-The Group's three coastal refineries' location provide access to a wide range of feedstock sourcing opportunities which enables the Group to economically optimise raw material mix, as well as respond to supply shortages of certain crude grades without materially affecting its operations and financial performance.
+The process of sourcing of crude oil is coordinated by the Group's supply and trading department in line with production plans.
+Following the developments in Ukraine, and the imposition of economic sanctions against the Russian Federation, the Group has successfully substituted its crude oil and intermediary feedstock supply originating from the Russian Federation with equivalent quantities and grades from other sources.
+The Group's three coastal refineries' location, the flexibility provided by the configuration and technology of each refinery provide access to a wide range of feedstock sourcing opportunities, which enables the Group to respond to supply shortages of certain crude grades without materially affecting its operations and financial performance.

 Financing of operations: The key priorities of the Group are the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and the liquidity risk management for its operational needs.
 The vast majority of the Group's borrowings are committed credit facilities with financial institutions and debt capital markets.
-As of 31 December 2021, approximately 80% of total debt (about 86% as at 31 December 2020), is financed by committed credit lines while the remaining debt is being financed by short term revolving credit facilities (bilateral lines).
+As of 31 December 2022, approximately 81% of total debt (about 80% as at 31 December 2021), is financed by committed credit lines while the remaining debt is being financed by short term revolving credit facilities (bilateral lines).

-At 31 December 2021, the Group held cash of $\notin 1,053$ million and has a positive operating working capital position.
-Its total loans and borrowings amount to $\notin 2,991$ million, $\notin 2,413$ million relate to committed term facilities and $\notin 578$ million to uncommitted short-term revolving facilities on demand.
-Of its total borrowings, an amount of $\notin 1.3$ billion of term loans and $\notin 578$ million of uncommitted short-term revolving facilities facilities fall due up to 30 June 2023.
+At 31 December 2022, the Group held cash of \notin 900 million and has a positive operating working capital position.
+Its total loans and borrowings amount to \notin 2,842 million, \notin 2,308 million relate to committed term facilities and \notin 534 million to uncommitted short-term revolving facilities on demand.
+Of its total borrowings, an amount of \notin 875 million of term loans and \notin 534 million of uncommitted short-term revolving facilities facilities fall due up to 30 June 2024.